Family and Medical Leave

 How to Apply

 If you anticipate an absence of five or more consecutive days, or intermittent absence over a period of time for your own health condition, or to take care of an immediate family member, please email email@example.com within 30 days before your leave is to begin, or as soon as the need for leave is foreseeable.
 We will provide additional information and determine eligibility for FMLA.

-FMLA is an unpaid leave; however, eligible employees may use accrued sick leave, annual leave and/or comp time to receive pay during their approved absence.
+FMLA is an unpaid leave; however, eligible employees must use accrued sick leave, annual leave and/or comp time to receive pay during their approved absence.
 In instances where the employee’s serious health condition is related to an occupational injury or illness, Workers’ Compensation may also provide pay during an FMLA-covered absence.